LinuxBeaver/GEGL-GIMP-PLUGIN_Sharpen_Deluxe/README.md

-## Sharpen Delux a new Gimp Plugin to sharpen images
+## Sharpen Deluxe a new Gimp Plugin to sharpen images

 This is a Gimp GEGL plugin, it expects the user to use Gimp's built in Blending Options, also known as blend modes.
  All GEGL filters in Gimp have "blending options" with a long list of all Gimps blend modes.
 If you don't use